danilolapegna/spotify-searcher/README.md

 - Login screen: a very plain and simple screen made in a `LoginActivity`, allowing authentication via the Spotify SDK

 - Search screen: made in a `SearchActivity` + `SearchFragment`, it is where most of the magic happens.
 An api call is made automatically for the last search term typed.
+A delay of 500ms is added, so that we avoid to make multiple calls while typing.

-Artists and tracks for that term are returned, each of them is recognisable thanks to an icon (implemented via `VectorDrawable`), and each of them is persisted onto realm only on click, to avoid engulfing the app persistent storage with MBs that will never be used.
+A result set of the first 20 Artists and tracks for that term are returned, each of them is recognisable thanks to an icon (implemented via `VectorDrawable`), and each of them is persisted onto realm only on click, to avoid engulfing the app persistent storage with MBs that will never be used.
 Some progress is shown and a "no results" text is displayed in case the search returns no results.
 Also, a toast is displayed in case of error.

 - Artist screen: made in a `ArtistActivity` + `ArtistFragment`, is a detail page with the artist info.
 Made with a `CollapsingToolbarLayout`, it loads the artist from Realm first, and if the data is complete and up-to-date, doesn't perform any further api call.
 Also, gives the possibility to reach the Spotify page for the artist.

 - Track screen: made in a `TrackActivity` + `TrackFragment`, a detail page with the track info.
 Also made with a `CollapsingToolbarLayout`, it loads the track from Realm first, and if the data is complete and up-to-date, doesn't perform any further api call.
 Displays the artist list for that track and allows to reach the in-app page on click.
-Also, displays the track duration and gives the possibility to reach the Spotify page for the track, by both a clickable `Spannable` and a (by simplicity) play button.
+Also, displays the track duration and gives the possibility to reach the Spotify page for the track, by both a clickable `Spannable` and a (by simplicity, even tho I realise it may be slightly misleading from a user point of view) play button.

 ## Other to-be-noted